OriginProtocol/origin-how-to/index.md

 ### Creating a Listing

 Next, let’s create a listing.
 Click ‘+ Add a Listing’ in the menu bar.
-As an example, let's select ‘Electronics’ as the category.
+As an example, let's select ‘Cell Phones’ as the category.

 ![Image](/img-8.png)